e-picas/mde-backup/cgi-scripts/HOWTO.md

     AddHandler cgi-script .sh

     # To display '.md' files as text if something went wrong
-    # You can add any extension(s) you want to parse at the end of the line, separated by space
     AddType text/html .md

     # Here you can define some custom configuration variables used by the parser
-    #SetEnv EMD_TPL /SERVER/PATH/TO/TEMPLATE/FILE
+    #SetEnv EMD_TPL /{ SERVER ABSOLUTE PATH TO }/template_file.html

     # Treat '.md' files by the Markdown handler
+    # You can add any extension(s) you want to parse at the end of the line, separated by space
     # CAUTION - this requires to know exactly where the CGI is ...
     AddHandler MarkDown .md
     Action MarkDown /{ SERVER ABSOLUTE PATH TO }/extended-markdown/cgi-scripts/emd_apacheHandler.sh virtual